combs/OLA-TS.js/README.md

 * This time stretcher is recommended for applications that need a cheap solution for time stretching while maintaining good quality for harmonic structures and do not require very fast manipulation of the time stretch factor.

-# Roadmap

-* Formal analysis of the algorithm.